-- 1. How are bulkheads different than baffles? - Should a tank vehicle take curves, on ramps, or off ramps at the posted speed limits? - 3.
+- 1. How are bulkheads different than baffles? - 2.
+Should a tank vehicle take curves, on ramps, or off ramps at the posted speed limits? - 3.
 How are smooth bore tankers different to drive than those with baffles? - 4.
-What three things determine how much liquid you can load? - 5.
-What is outage? - 6.
-How can you help control surge? - 7.
-What two reasons make special care necessary when driving tank vehicles?
+What three things determine how much liquid you can load?